Leigh Muñoz is adept as an orchestral musician, entrepreneur and educator and brings a variety of experiences to her career.

 Leigh is the founder and owner of GoBassoon Reeds, which provides professionals, amateurs and students from around the world with bassoon and contrabassoon reeds.
 In demand as a clinician she has spread her knowledge of reed making throughout the country.

-This past spring Leigh completed her Doctorate of Musical Arts at the University of Kansas with her research "Bassoon Pairings: A Theoretical and Performance Guide to the Duets with Bassoon of John Steinmetz."
+In 2020, Leigh completed her Doctorate of Musical Arts at the University of Kansas with her research "Bassoon Pairings: A Theoretical and Performance Guide to the Duets with Bassoon of John Steinmetz."
 She also holds degrees from Oberlin Conservatory, Ohio University and a Performance Diploma from New England Conservatory.
 Her principal teachers include George Sakakeeny, Eric Stomberg, and Richard Svoboda.